Principles & Practice of Designations under the RMA

 Registration is easy!
 Simply click the ‘Add to Cart’ button above and follow the prompts.

-If you cannot see an 'Add to Cart' button above, it means online registrations have closed.
-If there are still tickets available we may be able to accept late registrations, please click here if you are interested in attending.
+If you cannot see an 'Add to Cart' button above, online registrations have closed.
+If there are tickets available we may be able to accept late registrations, please click here if you are interested in attending.

 NOTE - If you are interested in attending a workshop please register early to ensure it goes ahead.
 Minimum numbers are required for a workshop to run.
 This generally ensures there is sufficient people to allow different experience and views to be part of the discussion within the course setting.
-Registrations for online events normally close 3 days prior to the event.
+Registrations for online events normally close 3 full business days before the event.